zacahryy/MachineLearningIDS/README.md

 This program was developed using Python3, sklearn, pandas, and scipy.
 Before running make sure all necessary dependencies are installed.
+For a detailed explanation of the source code please read the .pdf file in the repo.
 Link to dataset: https://zenodo.org/records/5199540